This Day in History

 On Feb.
-10, 1780, Paul Cuffee and other free African Americans petitioned the Massachusetts government to either give African and Native Americans the right to vote or to stop taxing them.
+10, 1780, Paul Cuffe, his brother John, and five other Black men petitioned the Massachusetts government to either give African and Native Americans the right to vote or quit taxing them.

 To the Honorable Council and House of Representatives, in General Court assembled, for the State of the Massachusetts Bay, in New England: